tomlidgett1/TapLoyaltyWeb/SQUARE_INTEGRATION.md

 Common issues and their solutions:

-1. **Connection Failed**: Verify that the correct application ID is being used and that the redirect URL is properly configured in the Square Developer Dashboard.
+1. **Connection Failed - Invalid redirect_uri**: Ensure that the redirect URL is properly configured in the Square Developer Dashboard.
+The URL in your dashboard must exactly match the URL where Square will redirect after authorization.
 2. **API Permission Errors**: Ensure that all required OAuth scopes are requested during authorization.
 3. **Token Expiration**: Implement a token refresh mechanism to handle expired access tokens.